-There’s no denying that Asia has the monopoly on utterly beautiful places to photograph, but CITIZENS OF THE WORLD reckon they’ve found the best spot of all.
+There’s no denying that Asia has the monopoly on utterly beautiful places to photograph, but we reckon we’ve found the best spot of all.

 Thailand’s got azure blue waters and powder sand beaches all wrapped up, Hong Kong has its neon-light game on lock, while Cambodia quietly rules with its mysterious vine-covered temples.

 However, there’s one city in the whole region that fascinates for its sheer desire to be all things to all travellers.
 You want a nice pristine beach?
-They’ve got three.
+This city has three.
 Aching for the perfect skyscraper cityscape?
 Piece of cake.
 Need a temple?
 Take your pick.

 Yes, we’re talking about Singapore.

-Unhindered by geography, price, or sometimes sensibility, Singapore has long been inspiring curiosity with its artfully organised civic planning and architecture that always seems to have an eye 20 years into the future.
+Unhindered by geography, price, or sometimes sensibility, Singapore has long been inspiring curiosity with its artfully organised civic planning and architecture that always seems to have an eye to 20 years in the future.
 It’s a metropolis so ambitious that they even turned their local sea harbour into fresh drinking water, just because.
-Which gives you some indication on where their heads are at.
+It gives you some indication on where their heads are at.

 1 / 10